-VMOSA/T is a strategy analysis framework which says you should start with a Vision, then define your Mission, set your overall Objectives, develop Strategies to achieve them and finally create Action plans / Tactics to deliver your strategies.Summary by The World of Work Project
+The VMOSA strategic analysis framework is a simple, five step strategic process.
+It says organizations should start by defining a vision.
+They should then define a Mission, set Objectives, develop Strategies to achieve them and finally create Action plans.Summary by The World of Work Project

-The VMOSA / VMOST framework is a simple way to think about the overall strategic framework that many organizations broadly follow.
+The VMOSA Strategic Analysis Framework is a simple way to think about a strategic process that many organizations broadly follow.
 It provides a series of steps that fit together into a process for strategic planning.
+It has some overlap with The Strategic Management Framework.

 Stage 1: Vision